Posting of workers to Estonia

 The employer is obligated to register its workers posted to Estonia in the Labour Inspectorate of Estonia electronically by sending the e-mail to the address: email@example.com

-The data needs to be presented to the Labour Inspectorate electronically by e-mail no later than the day the posted employee starts working in Estonia.
+The data needs to be presented to the Labour Inspectorate electronically by e-mail before the day the posted employee starts working in Estonia.

 Receiving foreign workers